88-degrees/Book-of-Changes/appendix02s2.md

 'He hears these words, but does not believe them:' -- he hears, but does not understand.

-5. 'If his action be in harmony with his central

-###### p.
-321
+<a id="p-321"></a>

-position, there will be no error:' -- but his standing in the due mean is not yet clearly displayed.
+5. 'If his action be in harmony with his central position, there will be no error:' -- but his standing in the due mean is not yet clearly displayed.

 6. 'There is the misery of having none on whom to call:' -- the end will be that he cannot continue any longer.

 <a name="fr_233"></a>[XLIV](#fn_233).
 (The trigram **☴** representing) wind and **☰** that for the sky above it form [**Gòu ䷫**](e5a7a4gou.md).
 The sovereign, in accordance with this, delivers his charges, and promulgates his announcements throughout the four quarters (of the kingdom).

-1. 'Tied and fastened to a metal drag:' -- (this

-###### p.
-322

-describes the arrest of) the weak (line) in its advancing course.
+1. 'Tied and fastened to a metal drag:' -- (this describes the arrest of) the weak (line) in its advancing course.

+<a id="p-322"></a>

 2. 'He has a wallet of fish:' -- it is right for him not to allow (the subject of the first line) to get to the guests.